 Transitioning to a continuous delivery operating model is not simple.
-It's a major undertaking that requires modernizing the entire content delivery value chain - from the front-end system of engagement through the system of record.
-The complete development process, from concept to content, must revolve around what delivers value to the customer (targeted audience content, addressable advertising, or content distribution channels).
+It's a major undertaking that requires modernizing the entire insurance value chain - from the frontend system of engagement through the system of record.
+The complete development process, from concept to cash, must revolve around what delivers value to the customer (policy holder, distribution partner or line of business).

-This white paper, intended for entertainment video provider CIOs and leaders within lines of business, presents an incremental approach to building a value-delivery factory.
+This white paper, intended for insurance company CIOs and leaders within lines of business, presents an incremental approach to building a value-delivery factory.
 We explain why a successful transition requires modernizing along four dimensions in parallel: teams and culture, processes, engineering practices (including microservices and a modern data architecture) and cloud-native platforms.
-To illustrate what success looks like, we share the experiences of a digital-first streaming service that has set the industry standard for continuous delivery operating models.
+To illustrate what success looks like, we share the experiences of a company that engaged us to help introduce a new cyber insurance product.

-Why legacy IT has become a liability for entertainment content providers
+Why legacy IT has become a liability for insurers

-Entertainment programmers rely on hundreds or thousands of applications for customer engagement, distribution management, content delivery, and more.
+Insurance companies rely on hundreds or thousands of applications for customer engagement, policy management, compensation management and more.
 Many of these applications were written decades ago, some in the 1970s.
 Unlike modern applications built from reusable microservices, most legacy applications are monolithic.
-Adding or changing a section of code - say, to introduce a new feature or connect with a new distribution partner - can have the unexpected consequences described in The Phoenix Project:5
+Adding or changing a section of code - say, to introduce a new feature or connect with a new distribution partner - can have the unexpected consequences described in The Phoenix Project:8

 - Downtime that affects customers, the workforce and partners. - Impeded agility.
-Even small changes take a long time because of the need for regression testing. - Quality issues.

-Lack of transparency.
-Business leaders have little insight into which software development efforts drive business value.
+Even small changes take a long time because of the need for regression testing. - Quality issues. - Lack of transparency.
+Business leaders have little insight into which software development efforts drive business value. - High costs.

-High costs.
 Maintaining legacy applications and the infrastructure they run on squeezes IT budgets, inhibiting innovation.
+In our experience, the portion of IT budget spent simply keeping the lights on frequently exceeds 70% - 90% for one of our clients.
+(See Quick Take, page 9.)